I have done many challenges for many good charities. I have cycled the coast of south Wales. Even climbed Pen Y Fan before but never quite like this.

-30 kilometres of every terrain known, tarmac, chipping’s, moss, mud, stones and grass even at one point a little stream.
+30 kilometres of every terrain known.
+Tarmac, chipping’s, moss, mud, stones and grass even at one point a little stream.

-I took on the WAAT4 as part of a work team challenge and it became one of the biggest challenge I have ever faced it has also become the base to
+I took on the WAAT4 as part of a work team challenge and it became one of the biggest challenge I have ever faced it has also become the base to Something more.

-Something more, I cant wait to hit the hills again with a new chair and a better idea of what lays ahead.
+I cant wait to hit the hills again with a new chair and a better idea of what lays ahead.

-I was the first wheelchair user to attempt this challenge and I got as far as I could on THAT day but I helped raise a lot of money and I helped raise a lot of awareness making it al worth while and the highlight was being presented with a fantastic award at the end.
+I was the first wheelchair user to attempt this challenge and I got as far as I could on THAT day but I helped raise a lot of money and I helped raise a lot of awareness making it all worth while and the highlight was being presented with a fantastic award at the end.

 NOW I AM PLANNING NEXT YEAR AND THIS TIME THE CHALLENGE WILL BE BEATEN..